 The NPS question uses a 0-10 scale, where 0 = Not at all likely and 10 = Extremely likely.

-Survey participants who give a rating of 0-6 are known as Detractors.
+Study participants who give a rating of 0-6 are known as Detractors.
 These are customers who would not recommend your product and may even speak negatively about it to others.

 Those who give a rating of 7-8 are known as Passives.
 These are customers with positive feelings, but who aren't strong enough advocates to actively recommend your product.

-Survey participants who give ratings of 9-10 are known as Promoters, those who are most likely to recommend your product to others.
+Study participants who give ratings of 9-10 are known as Promoters, those who are most likely to recommend your product to others.

 The goal is to maximize your Promoters and minimize Detractors.
-As such, the Net Promoter Score is calculated by taking the percentage of survey respondents who give a rating of 9 or 10 and subtracting the percentage who give a rating of 0 - 6.
+As such, the Net Promoter Score is calculated by taking the percentage of study respondents who give a rating of 9 or 10 and subtracting the percentage who give a rating of 0 - 6.
 Those who give a rating of 7 or 8 are excluded from the calculation.
 Your resulting score can range from -100 to 100.